 I obtained a Bachelor's Degree in Physics from the University of Chicago in 2001, and, after succumbing to my affinity for math, went on to earn a Master of Science in Teaching Mathematics degree from the University of Illinois at Chicago in 2008.
 After a year of teaching at Lane Tech High School, I eagerly joined the team at Walter Payton.
 I enjoy coaching math team, and I am involved in the Chicago Junior Mathematics League, the City of Chicago Math League, and the Math Circles of Chicago.
 My other interests currently include: CrossFit, trivia, watching good TV shows, and sleeping when possible.

 I proudly joined the Payton Math Department in 2014.
 In addition to teaching math I also coach the Freshmen Math Team.
 Prior to teaching at Payton, I taught at two charter high schools on Chicago's South and West Sides.
 I graduated from the University of Chicago with an B.A. in Sociology in 2009 and an MAT for Secondary Math Education in 2012.
-Outside of math, I love to cook and spend quality couch-time with my two dogs.
+Outside of math, I love to cook and spend time with my husband, daughter, and dogs.
 (Fun fact: I graduated from WPCP in 2005!)

 Hello!
 I joined the Payton faculty in the 2011-2012 school year.
 I teach one section of PCBC, and also serve as a school technologist, working both behind the scenes and with teachers.
 I earned a B.A. in mathematics from the University of Chicago and an MSEd in Secondary Teaching from Northwestern University.
 I help coach the Math Team, and also enjoy reading, exercising, and a certain long-running British sci-fi TV series.